Baroque music : ornaments and foundations

 The course will be enriched by new instrumental workshops :

-In addition to organ (Thierry Maeder, Paris Conservatoire) and harpsichord classes (Bibiane Lapointe, music department of Paris/Boulogne), Emmanuel Balssa (Lyons conservatoire) will teach the viola da gamba and baroque cello, while Jean Tubéry (Lyons Conservatoire etc) will teach the recorder, cornet, ornamentation and vocal ensembles.
+In addition to organ (Thierry Maeder, Paris Conservatoire) and harpsichord classes (Bibiane Lapointe, music department of Paris/Boulogne), Paul O’Dette (Lute, theorbo), Stéphanie Pfister (baroque violin), Emmanuel Balssa (Lyons conservatoire) will teach the viola da gamba and baroque cello, while Jean Tubéry (Lyons Conservatoire etc) will teach the recorder, cornet, ornamentation and vocal ensembles.

-Every morning Béatrice Cramoix (Geneva Conservatoire) will teach baroque gestures to all students.
+Every day Béatrice Cramoix (Geneva Conservatoire) will teach baroque gestures to all students.